HHT1228/SIAA_processor/README.md

 ## How to Run the Code
 - Download the code
 - Download and open ModelSim
+- Make sure you have all the hardware design files, top-level design file, and the machine code ready.
 - `File` ->  `New` -> `Project`
 - `Project Location` -> `Browse` -> Choose one of the three program folders (ex. `Program1`)
 - `Add Existing File` -> Select all the `.sv` files in the program folder